 Jose serves as Vice President of US Commercialization and Market Development for ReFlow Medical.
 Jose has been an accomplished sales and marketing executive with a passion to help patients for over 36 years.
 Prior to joining ReFlow Medical, Jose served as a Board Member of Lutonix and Director with the responsibility for the successful OUS Strategic Marketing and Commercialization of the Lutonix DEB technology.
 He has extensive knowledge in a medical device market that rapidly changes, requiring constant learning and adaptation keeping up with new algorithms of clinical treatment.
 Jose joined Bard, as a Regional Market Development Manager, to ensure the success of the acquisition, integration, training and execution of the Crosser CTO sales strategy in the peripheral market.
 Jose was involved in developing the CTO crossing catheter coronary and peripheral market with FlowCardia, a successful start-up, as Regional Director of Sales which was acquired by C.R.
 Bard in 2010.
 Prior, Jose served as Director of Sales for Edwards Lifesciences in the Peripheral Vascular Division, successfully commercializing the LifeStent which was acquired by C.R.
 Bard in 2007.
 Previously, Jose had a successful career in Cardiology Sales and Marketing where he was responsible for launching numerous coronary medical devices which significantly improved patient care.
 Jose held various executive management positions spanning over 24 years with Cordis J&J and Cordis, prior to the Johnson and Johnson acquisition, where he demonstrated a strong track record of significant achievement, including several US patents, with increasing responsibility and leadership.
 Prior to entering the medical device industry, Jose held key management roles in the Financial market arena.
 He holds an MSM, specialties in Finance and Marketing from Florida International University Graduate School of Business and a Bachelor of Science in Criminal Justice from Florida International University.

-Vice President of Regulatory Affairs/Quality Assurance
+Director of Regulatory / Quality Assurance

 “Our mission is to design and engineer products that give physicians maximum control and efficiency in treating patients.”